objectionary/jeo-maven-plugin/README.md

 </configuration>
 ```

-This option will add line numbers and local variable names to the EO files
+This option will add line numbers and local variable names to the EO files,
 together with their corresponding labels.

 ### Disable bytecode verification